The Peace of Amiens (painting)

-The Peace of Amiens (French: La Paix d'Amiens) is an 1853 history painting by the French artist Jules-Claude Ziegler depicting the signing of the Treaty of Amiens on 25 March 1802.
-The agreement, negotiated in the city of Amiens in Picardy, brought an end to the French Revolutionary War and halted fighting between Britain and France that had lasted since 1793.
-In the evening the peace was short-lived with the Napoleonic Wars breaking out in May 1803.
+The Peace of Amiens (French: La Paix d'Amiens) is an oil on canvas history painting by the French artist Jules-Claude Ziegler, from 1853.
+It depicts the signing of the Treaty of Amiens on 25 March 1802.
+It is held in the Musée de Picardie, in Amiens.

+History and description

-The painting shows the scene in the Hôtel de Ville, Amiens and depicts the two principal signatories Joseph Bonaparte, the elder brother of the First Consul Napoleon and Lord Cornwallis acting on behalf of the government of Henry Addington.
-The work was painted at a time when Britain and the Second French Empire under Napoleon III had become allies, fighting the Crimean War together.
+The agreement, negotiated in the French city of Amiens, brought an end to the French Revolutionary Wars, including the war between Britain and France that had begun on 1 February 1793.
+In the evening the peace was short-lived with the Napoleonic Wars breaking out on 25 May 1803.
+The painting shows the scene in the Hôtel de Ville, Amiens and depicts the two principal signatories, Joseph Bonaparte, the older brother of First Consul Napoleon, and Lord Cornwallis, acting on behalf of the Addington ministry.
+The work was painted in early 1853 at a time when Anglo-French relations were improving; the two nations would enter into the Crimean War in October of that year as allies.
 It was exhibited at the Salon of 1853.
-Today it is in the collection of the Musée de Picardie in Amiens.